 6.7.4.1 Annual Review

-For Interconnection Customers extending their Commercial Operation Date beyond the seven-year threshold and retaining their TP Deliverability pursuant to Section 6.7.4, the CAISO will perform an annual review of commercial viability.
-If any Interconnection Customer fails to maintain its level of commercial viability, the Deliverability Status of the Generating Facility corresponding to the Interconnection Request will convert to Energy-Only Deliverability Status.
+For Interconnection Customers extending their Commercial Operation Date beyond the seven-year threshold pursuant to Section 6.7.4, the CAISO will perform an annual review of commercial viability.
+If any Interconnection Customer fails to maintain its level of commercial viability, the CAISO will deem them withdrawn pursuant to Section 3.8.
+Interconnection Customers will not be subject to annual review requirements in any year the Participating TO unilaterally extends their Commercial Operation Date, but will resume compliance the following year.

 6.7.5 Alignment with Power Purchase Agreements